dougschallmoser/trailblaze/README.md

 Utilizes JSON Web Tokens, WebSockets, Google APIs, ActionCable, global state, Thunk middlware, and modern React hooks.

 [Live Demo](https://trailblaze-app.netlify.app/)
+Note: To experience all features of the application, please sign-up for an account.
+There is currently seed data for Portland OR, Seattle WA, and Bellingham, WA.

 [Demo Video](https://youtu.be/Pzksvd9wRZM)